juliamrch/Obsidian-templates/README.md

 # Obsidian French Templates

-Those are my templates for everyday work and projects, self hosted on my computer with [Obsidian](https://obsidian.md).
+Those are my templates for everyday work and side projects, self hosted on my computer with [Obsidian](https://obsidian.md).

 ## What kind of templates are those ?